raspberrypilearning/rpi-python-line-following/en/step_1.md

 ## Introduction

-In this reosurce, you will turn your buggy into a line-following buggy, enabling it to whiz around a track with ease.
+In this resource, you will turn your buggy into a line-following buggy, enabling it to whiz around a track with ease.
 Make sure you have already completed the [Build a Buggy](https://projects.raspberrypi.org/en/projects/build-a-buggy) resource, or that you have a working buggy, before attempting this project.

 <video width="640" height="360" controls>
 <source src="images/showcase.webm" type="video/webm">